-There was no material change and commitment which materially effect the financialposition of the Company occurred between the financial year ended on March 31 2016 andthe date of this report.
+There was no material change and commitment which materially affect the financialposition of the Company occurred between the financial year ended on March 312021 and thedate of this report.

 EMPLOYEE STOCK OPTION PLANS

-The Company has two employee stock option plans viz.
+The Company has two employees stock option plans viz.
 ESOP 2004 and ESOP 2005.